gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 time of writing.
 Then, it closes the IANA Registry for RTP Payload Formats Media Types for future registration.
-Beyond instructing IANA to close this registry, the instructions to authors in {{RFC8088}} are updated so that registration in the closed registry is no longer required.
+Beyond instructing IANA to close this registry, the instructions to authors in {{RFC8088}} are updated so that registration in the closed registry is no longer mentioned.

 It is unclear how the "RTP Payload formats Media Types"
 {{RTP-FORMATS}} registry came into existence.
 The registry